$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 We can now state the following lemma, which is a combination of~\cite[Theorem~3 and Theorem~15]{meldrum_centralizers} in the case when the base group $A$ is abelian. \begin{lemma} Let $A$ and $B$ be groups, and suppose that $A$ is abelian.
 Let $f,g \in A^B$ and $b,c \in B$ be arbitrary elements.
-Then $gc \in C_{A \wr B}(fb)$ if and only if all of the following hold: \begin{enumerate} \item[(i)] $c\in C_B(b)$, \item[(ii)] $\overline{f}(b, cx) = \overline{f}(b, x)$ for all $x\in B$, \item[(iii)] $g(bx) = g(x) f^{-1}(x) f(cx)$ for all $x\in B$, \item[(iv)] if $\ord(b) < \infty$ and $\overline{f}(c, x) \neq 1$ for some $x \in B$, then $\ord(c) < \infty$, \item[(v)] if $\ord(b) = \infty$, then for all $x \in B$ we have that
+Then $gc \in C_{A \wr B}(fb)$ if and only if all of the following hold: \begin{enumerate} \item[(i)] $c\in C_B(b)$, \item[(ii)] $\overline{f}(b, cx) = \overline{f}(b, x)$ for all $x\in B$, \item[(iii)] $g(bx) = g(x) f(x)^{-1} f(cx)$ for all $x\in B$, \item[(iv)] if $\ord(b) < \infty$ and $\overline{f}(c, x) \neq 1$ for some $x \in B$, then $\ord(c) < \infty$, \item[(v)] if $\ord(b) = \infty$, then for all $x \in B$ we have that

-for all $n \geq 1$, where $k \in \mathbb{Z}$ is maximal such that $g(b^{k'}x) = 1$ for all $k' \leq k$. \end{enumerate} \end{lemma} Note that the case (v) of the above lemma is a seemingly stronger statement than (ii) of \cite[Theorem 3]{meldrum_centralizers}, but careful inspection of the proof of \cite[Theorem 3]{meldrum_centralizers} in fact shows that it is equivalent.
+for all $n \geq 1$, where $k \in \mathbb{Z}$ is maximal such that $g(b^{k'}x) = 1$ for all $k' \leq k$. \end{enumerate} \end{lemma} Note that item (v) of the above lemma is a seemingly stronger statement than (ii) of \cite[Theorem~3]{meldrum_centralizers}, but a careful inspection of the proof of \cite[Theorem~3]{meldrum_centralizers} in fact shows that it is equivalent.